-The first step to getting a diagnosis of depression, including melancholic depression, is to see a doctor or mental health professional.
+The first step to getting a diagnosis of depression, including depression with melancholic features, is to see a doctor or mental health professional.
 The doctor may refer the person to a psychiatrist for a more in-depth assessment.

 Treatment of melancholia

-In cases of severe depression, a treatment called electroconvulsive therapy (ECT) is sometimes recommended.
-Some people with melancholic depression find it keeps coming back.
+A treatment called electroconvulsive therapy (ECT) is sometimes recommended when other treatments for depression have failed.
+Some people with melancholia find it keeps coming back.
 Further information and support is available for the person with melancholia and for their friends and family.